 The End Is Near

-The end of all things is near.1 Peter 4:7a NIV
+The end of all things is near.

 Peter here is looking to the end of the age.
 To Christ’s return, our being gathered to him, and the destruction of this world.
 This world will not last forever, and we should not live as though it might.
 Rather live in expectation that life here is short.

 Actually, I believe Peter meant this exactly the way it sounds.
-Peter and the other New Testament authors write with the expectation of Christ’s eminent return.
+Peter and the other New Testament authors write with the expectation of Christ’s imminent return.
 The same expectation that we should be living with.
 We do not know the time and date of his return.
 But we should live as if it was just around the corner.

 For the Sake of Your Prayers